 (7) If such a resolution is passed, notice of the fact must be published in the Gazette as soon as is practicable.

 [Section 293 inserted by No. 42 of 2004 s.
-130.]
+130; amended by No. 31 of 2011 s.
+23.]

 294. Practice notes

-(1) The Commissioner may issue practice notes about —
+(1) The Director may issue conciliation practice notes about the practice and procedure of conciliation officers.

-(a) the practice and procedure of the Commissioner; and
+(2) The Director is to give the Minister a copy of each conciliation practice note the Director issues as soon as practicable after issuing it.

-(b) the practice and procedure of arbitrators; and
+(3) A conciliation practice note is not a conciliation rule and does not form part of the conciliation rules.

-(c) the giving of orders under Part XII.
+(4) The Registrar may issue arbitration practice notes about the practice and procedure of arbitrators.

-(2) The Commissioner is to give the Minister a copy of each practice note the Commissioner issues as soon as practicable after issuing it.
+(5) The Registrar is to give the Minister a copy of each arbitration practice note the Registrar issues as soon as practicable after issuing it.

-(3) A practice note is not a DRD Rule and does not form part of the DRD Rules.
+(6) An arbitration practice note is not an arbitration rule and does not form part of the arbitration rules.

-[Section 294 inserted by No. 42 of 2004 s.
-130.]
+[Section 294 inserted by No. 31 of 2011 s.
+24.]

 Part XIX — Miscellaneous